 - Low birth weight is a birth weight of less than 5.5 pounds or 2,500 grams.

 - Very low birth weight is a birth weight of less than 3.3 pounds or 1,500 grams.

 - Infant mortality includes deaths of infants younger than 1 year of age.

 - Neonatal mortality includes deaths of infants younger than 28 days of age.

 - Post-neonatal mortality includes deaths of infants from 28 days of age to under 1 year old of age.

 - Perinatal mortality includes deaths after 28 weeks of gestation, stillbirths and deaths of infants younger than 7 days of age.

-Reproductive and Birth Outcomes Data Explorer
+Reproductive Outcomes Data Explorer